-A cohabitation agreement (also known as a living together agreement) can ensure you both have similar rights to a married couple in the event of a separation, or if one of you dies.
+A cohabitation agreement (also known as a living together agreement) can ensure that you both have rights in the event of a separation, or if one of you dies.
 The experienced relationship solicitors at Davis Blank Furniss can help draw up these agreements and give you the reassurance you need for your future.

 What happens if there is no cohabitation agreement?

 While the number of couples in the UK who choose to remain unmarried has greatly increased since the 1990s, the law still regards these relationships as no more than two people sharing a house.

 This means that if the relationship ends, neither of you has any defined rights in terms of:

 - Dividing assets